eduardof5sg/react-lotocare/README.md

 ## Our Team

-Meet the faces behind Natural Beauty Haven.
+Meet the faces behind LotoCare.
 Our diverse team is dedicated to bringing you effective, simple, and skin-friendly beauty solutions.

 - **Eduardo**
   - *Product Owner, Developer*